Manchuria under Qing rule: History

 Manchuria from the early to middle Qing period was governed by the military governors of Fengtian, Jilin and Heilongjiang.
 In both Jilin and Heilongjiang, most of whose territories were not easily accessible, there lived a considerable Han Chinese outlaw population.
-The numbers of these outlaws had grown rapidly in the eighteenth century, and continued to grow in the nineteenth.
+The number of these outlaws had grown rapidly in the eighteenth century and continued to rise in the nineteenth.
 Some of them, especially the goldminers and bandits, formed organized communities with rudimentary local governments.
 Groups of outlaw ginseng-diggers, known as "blackmen", in the forests and mountains beyond the reach of the Manchurian authorities, so disturbed the tribal frontier areas that in 1811 the military governor of Jilin had to send troops into the mountains to drive them out.
 By the opening decade of the nineteenth century the sinicization of Manchuria was already irreversibly advanced.
 Fengtian province had for some time been essentially Han Chinese and part of China, and the military governors of Jilin and Heilongjiang, though charged with the duty of upholding the supremacy of the banner element in society, had failed to preserve the status quo.
 The bannermen, who lacked the industry and technical skills of the Han Chinese settlers, were concerned only with holding on to what they had.
 Despite repeated government measures, the bannermen were rapidly becoming pauperized, and they grew increasingly dependent upon subsidies from the Qing government.
 The culturally dynamic example, which more and more of them began to emulate, was that of the Han Chinese.
 As time went on, not only the bannermen but also many of the tribal peoples began to adopt Chinese culture and fall into the orbit of Han tastes, Han markets and Han ways of doing things.
 Only the cold and sparsely populated Amur basin, which had not attracted settlers from China, remained essentially outside the Chinese sphere.

 At the end of the 19th century and turn of the 20th century, to counteract increasing Russian influence, the Qing dynasty abolished the existing administrative system in Manchuria (created by the bannermen) and reclassified all immigrants to the region as Han (Chinese) instead of minren (民人, civilians, non-bannermen), while replacing provincial generals with provincial governors.
-This reform occurred when Inner Manchuria was a battleground between Russia and Japan.
+This reform occurred when Manchuria was a battleground between Russia and Japan.
 From 1902 to 1911, seventy civil administrations were created due to the increasing population of Manchuria.